Update 06/22: The article originally reads “Install Chrome OS unofficially” after the release of Chrome OS Flex we have revamped the article.

 What do you need

-Creating Bootable USB Drive.
+Creating Chrome OS Flex Bootable USB Drive

-Booting into Chrome OS on PC.
+Booting other Chrome OS on PC

 - Turn off your computer (disable fast startup to access hard drive access when using Chrome OS).

-- If things go right, you’ll find a couple of menu items to choose from, Select “Image 1” and press enter key.
+- If things go right, you’ll find a couple of menu items to choose from, Select “Image 1” and press the enter key.
 Local Image A. B can be used as 2 instances of Chrome OS.
 The Verified images ensure some capabilities and features.
 I’m quite unsure about the alternate USB boot option, guess if the options fail to load the Chrome OS that’s the option you can try (I did check, and it booted me to the saved session of Image A).

 - You need to use your Google account password when you boot again to it.
 Alternatively, you can always add other users.

-Chrome OS First Impressions.
+Chrome OS unofficial on non-Chromebook; First Impressions.

 After the quick essential setup, the Chrome OS will launch, Clicking on the round-start-icon let you type anything to search or open apps.